 The Human Rights Act (HRA) of 1998 is the broadest, but also the most fundamental piece of legislation that governs the use of CCTV cameras.
 Article 8 of the HRA outlines a person’s right to privacy, which extends to public spaces and the workplace, not only to their private home.

-Overly intrusive CCTV surveillance, without a legitimate security or business purpose, can constitute a breach of this right.
+Overly intrusive CCTV surveillance, or covert monitoring, without a legitimate security or business purpose, can constitute a breach of this right.

 The Protection of Freedoms Act (POFA) of 2012 is primarily concerned with CCTV usage in public spaces, but it’s a useful landmark.
 The CCTV Code of Practice issued under its auspices is particularly useful, regardless of the deployment environment.